MeadCo/ScriptXASPNETMVC/README.md

 ## Current Version
 2.1.0

-v2.1 Adsds support for working with a ScriptX.Print service - it will output code for working with the service instead of working with the add-on.
+v2.1 Adds support for working with a ScriptX Services - it will output code for working with the service instead of working with the add-on.

 v2.1 is source compatible with views written against v1.